What to watch for in the Dominion vs. Fox News trial

-Wilmington, Del. — A courtroom drama of epic proportions is set to begin on Tuesday in Delaware as Fox News defends itself against claims of defamation from Dominion Voting Systems.
+WILMINGTON, Del. — A courtroom drama of epic proportions is set to begin on Tuesday as Fox News defends itself against claims of defamation from Dominion Voting Systems.

 The closely watched case will have major implications for defamation law, the intersection of media and politics and the future of the country’s most-watched news network.